Americans get 20% less sleep today than they did 100 years ago. More stress? Probably. Less physical activity? Perhaps.

 Supplements for Sleep

 Herbs and supplements for sleep can play an important role in getting proper rest.

 - Valerian root has been used for over a thousand years to help people sleep.
 It helps relax the central nervous system, promotes feelings of calm and can help decrease anxiety or stress.
 And unlike some sleep aids, it does NOT leave you feeling groggy.

 - Hops flowers have nervine properties and promote restful sleep.

 - Passionflower can help relax tense muscles and soothe frayed nerves.

 - Lavender is the most popular essential oil for relaxation and encouraging sleep.
 Diffuse lavender in your bedroom or spray a mist of it onto sheets and pillows before bed.

 - Melatonin is a hormone naturally present in the brain.
-It can help restore the body’s natural sleep rhythm and may help you feel more alert and rested when you awake.
+It can help restore the body’s natural sleep rhythm and may help you feel more alert and rested when you wake up.
 Our bodies make less melatonin as we age.
-NOTE: don’t use melatonin during the day; not for pregnant women.
+NOTE: If you are considering using melatonin to help with your insomnia, be sure to do plenty of research to answer common questions and concerns such as ‘can you overdose on melatonin?’ to ensure that taking melatonin could be the right supplement for you.
+Similarly, melatonin should not be used during the day and it is not suitable for pregnant women.